A few words of introduction

 Port Isaac’s location has been used for many films and TV series, e.g. The Nightmare Man (1981), Oscar and Lucinda (1997), and Saving Grace (2000).

 This is the highest area in the whole of Cornwall.
 The granite moorland is situated in the northeastern part of the county.
 Inside the area, you can find a few inland lakes (pic.
 17).

 In general, the Bodmin Moors is a huge rural area with many plutonic tors, that rise up above the rolling moorland (pic.
 18).

 Tamar Bridge is a major road bridge over the River Tamar between Cornwall and Devon.
 This 335m long construction has been built in 1961 as an answer to demands to supplement the Saltash and Torpoint ferries, which could not cope with the increasing motor traffic.
 The Tamar Bridge is part of the Devon Expressway a major cross-country road from Exeter to Bodmin.

 Truro is the capital of Cornwall with at least 19k inhabitants.
 It’s good to visit the Cathedral when you stop there, however the object is well visible from the bypass also (pic .22).

 Helston is the most southerly town in Great Britain, around 2,4 km farther south than Penzance.
 The population of this town is around 12k.
-Helston is known by one of the oldest British custom – Furry Dance (Flora Dance).
+Helston is known for one of the oldest British customs – the Furry Dance (Flora Dance).
 This annual event takes place on 8th May (or the Saturday before when 8th May falls on Sunday or Monday).
 This event provides a big pageant where the dancers wear traditional Helston’s symbolic flower – The Lily of the valley.
 The Furry Dance is basically the celebration of the passing of winter and the arrival of spring.

 7. Lizard Point